nvpro-samples/third_party_binaries/README.md

 This repository stores additional third party dependencies that may be used selectively in the nvpro-samples.
 Compared to code in shared_sources, the libraries here may also come with binaries for windows.

+> NOTE: It will be used as submodule for shared_sources and replace shared_external.

 ## Third Party

 #### FreeImage